Knoxville Domestic Violence Attorneys

 Likewise, you should not discuss this case with anyone except your attorney.
 Even if you believe you are explaining yourself and the person listening is sympathetic, the prosecution can use emotionally charged and obscured stories to further incriminate you, even if the witness is a friend or family member who does not want to hurt you.

 It is in your best interests to secure legal representation as soon as possible.
-We realize this is an important decision, so we offer free initial consultations where you can learn more about us and how our Knoxville criminal defense attorneys can help.
+At Eldridge & Blakney, PC, we realize this is an important decision, so we offer free initial consultations where you can learn more about us and how our Knoxville criminal defense attorneys can help.

 A Team-Oriented Approach